Please note that Tapas no longer supports Internet Explorer.

 “I want to show you something.”
 He let go and stepped into the water.
 “Take off your shoes.”

-I plopped down on the ground and yanked off my shoes.
-I wasn’t into the whole barefoot thing either.
-Titus waded over to a deep part of the stream.
+I plopped down on the ground and yanked them off.
+I wasn’t into the whole barefoot thing, either.
+Titus waded over to a deep section of the stream.

 He put his finger to his lips before slipping his hands into the water.
 With a quick flinch of his muscles, he lifted the salmon out of the water.
 It fought to get free, but Titus had a good grip on it.